-A List of Top 5 Best DSLR Camera Monitors in 2019
+A List of Top Best DSLR Camera Monitors for Video

 The good thing about this monitor is it can record log in 4k.
 I have seen other monitors getting dark and hard to see, when the weather is sunny.
 With Atomos it will never happen, this monitor is bright even outside.
 It’s very easy to navigate in this monitor.
-I would recommend Atomos to professionals.
 Also, it has a 4.9/5 rating that means a lot of people prefer this monitor over others.
+Overall, I would recommend Atomos to professionals.

 This monitor runs on Sony F-Series battery, which is not expensive, that’s why I would recommend Neewer to beginners.
 Another good thing about the battery, it is also used by other company’s products, that allows you to power multiple devices with one supply.
 In this monitor another good thing is, the image flips for better view and positioning.
 This one has a lower rating than the Atomos, it has 4.6/5 but I would easily recommend this monitor, because it’s easy to use, it does everything monitor needs to do and it’s cheaper.

 - 360 degree adjustable hot shoe allows you to change the angle smoothly while shooting